MovieIndustry/Movie-Industry-Insights/README.md

  - Output: list of movies in selected langauge and preliminary information

 ## Multilinear Regression Model
-The is also a multilinear regression model where we've analyzed which variables have the strongest correlation.
-Here is the list of
+The is also a multilinear regression model analyzing which variables have the strongest correlation.
+Here is the list of the variables analyzed:
+- revenue
+- budget
+- year
+- gener
+- production company

+Based on the R squared, strongest correlation among these variables were (in order of strongest correlation):
+1. Revenue ~ Budget
+2. Genre ~ Budget
+3. Budget ~ Duration

+From all movies released between the years of 2000 and 2020, we predicted the movies' revenue and calculated an R square of about 83%.
+Therefore, our model has a strong significance predicting the revenue of a movie.